Billingegroup/group_git_workflow/README.md

    ![alt text](https://github.com/chiahaoliu/group_git_workflow/blob/doc_gitworkflow/img/create_PR.png "")

 1. After issuing a PR, other developers can view your edits, add comment and eventually decide whether to pull in your PR.
-1. You can alway update your PR by pushing new edits to the same branch under your fork.
+1. You can always update your PR by pushing new edits to the same branch under your fork.

 # Step 7: Merge after PR is pulled in
 1. After your PR is pulled in, your hard works have been merged into `upstream` but your local copy hasn't been updated.
 So that is the reason why we want to keep local ``master`` branch clean - because we want to make it always aligned with `upstream`.